 When assessing an individual’s eligibility for disability benefits, the Social Security Administration (SSA) closely examines their engagement in substantial gainful activity (SGA).
 This term refers to the level of work and earnings that could potentially disqualify an applicant from receiving benefits.

-- $1,550 per month for non-blind individuals
+- $1,620 per month for non-blind individuals

-- $2,590 per month for those classified as legally blind
+- $2,700 per month for those classified as legally blind

-It’s crucial to note that these figures represent the maximum allowable earnings while receiving disability benefits in 2024.
+These figures represent the maximum allowable earnings while receiving disability benefits in 2025.
 As the cost of living can fluctuate over time, the SSA periodically adjusts the SGA amounts to reflect economic changes.
+Therefore, it’s advisable for individuals to stay updated on the current SGA limits each year to ensure they remain compliant with the eligibility criteria.

-If you earn more than $1,550 gross income per month, the SSA considers you to be “self-supporting.”
+If you earn more than $1,620 gross income per month, the SSA considers you to be “self-supporting.”
 Hours are not usually what the SSA looks at if you’re on SSDI.
 However, the hours you work might matter if:

-- You are self-employed.
+- You are self-employed

-- You are the head of a business, such as a Limited Liability Company (LLC)or corporation.
+- You are the head of a business, such as a Limited Liability Company (LLC) or corporation

 How Many Hours Can You Work on Disability if You’re Self-Employed?